dev-sys-do/sealci/docs/arch/monitor.md

 - Thomas BROINE
 - Baptiste BRONSIN

-## Functionalities
+## Features

 - Listening to events from a remote Git repository
 - Recognizing the event type
-- Adapting actions according to the event type and then calling the controller via an external API
+- Adapting actions according to the event type and then calling the controller via an external API.
+It means that when a event is recognized a pipeline is triggered

 ## What